Admin-7/Mr-Robot-techniques/InfoSec.md

 * [PrivacyTools.io](https://privacytools.io/)

   Simply start at the top and read down the page for an introduction to various privacy tools and relevant legal concepts.
 Each section provides a limited set of specific recommendations to follow up on.
 This is as brief a guided introduction to privacy issues and what to do about them as it gets.
+(For a more complete reference of privacy-enhancing software, see [PRISM-Break.org](https://prism-break.org/).)

 * [Me and My Shadow](https://myshadow.org/)